Laurissa Stokes · Silver Spring, MD

 What kind of massage is the second part of the session? +

-Full-body massage using a blend of Swedish (relaxing) and deep tissue (focused) techniques.
+A blend of Swedish (relaxing) and deep tissue (focused) techniques.
 Pressure is always adjustable.

 How much clothing do I take off? +